jtitensky/the-ultimate-final-project/README.md

 5-16 H: implement evaluate function and now "basic" property works :)\
 5-22 J: made the input thingy for basic and wrote definite integral and derivative functions 5-23 H: created input for graph, created graph funtion for normal y= functions (major bug/problem with properly getting input - screwey and unusable input at times when operations are used), implemented the very basics for graphing
-5-23 J: fixed a small thing in evaluate, and also made it work for e, pi, (arc)sin, (arc)cos, (arc)tan, log, ln, and abs 5-24 J: fixed stuff in evaluate for hopefully the last time 5-25 J: made differentiate be for nth derivatives, and started matrix functions 5-25 H: fully implemented regualr x-y function graphing + giving option of adjusting axis + steps
+5-23 J: fixed a small thing in evaluate, and also made it work for e, pi, (arc)sin, (arc)cos, (arc)tan, log, ln, and abs (the input for any of these functions has to be in ())
+5-24 J: fixed stuff in evaluate for hopefully the last time 5-25 J: made differentiate be for nth derivatives, and started matrix functions 5-25 H: fully implemented regualr x-y function graphing + giving option of adjusting axis + steps